hans/lwt/README.md

 ### Features not in the official LWT
 See the full list: [newfeatures.md](https://hugofara.github.io/lwt/docs/newfeatures.html)
+* Support for mobile
 * Automatically import texts from RSS feeds
 * Support for different themes
-* Display translations of terms with status(es) in the reading frame
+* Display translations of terms with status in the reading frame
 * Multiwords selection (click and hold on a word
 → move to another word → release mouse button)
-* Key bindings work when you hover over a word
 * Bulk translate new words in the reading frame
-* Text to speech support (only words)
+* Text to speech
 * Optional "ignore all" button in read texts
-* New key bindings in the reading frame:
+* Key bindings in the reading frame
-  * T (translate sentence),
-  * P (pronounce term),
-  * G (edit term with Google Translate)
 * Selecting terms according to a text tag
 * Two database backup modes (new or old structure)
-* Support for text to speech with no provided audio.

 ### Improvements compared to the official LWT
 * Database improvements (db size is much smaller now)